Where to Place Homeowners & Hard-to-Place Property Insurance

 What carriers write hard-to-place homeowners, landlord, and property risks?

-Based on 184 agent discussions, the most frequently recommended carriers for hard-to-place homeowners, landlord, and property risks include Chubb, Travelers, Safeco, Foremost, Allstate.
+Based on 356 agent discussions, the most frequently recommended carriers for hard-to-place homeowners, landlord, and property risks include Travelers, Chubb, State Farm, Foremost, Progressive.
 Carrier availability varies by state and specific risk characteristics.
 Surplus lines markets may offer additional options when admitted carriers decline.

 Why is homeowners & hard-to-place property insurance hard to place?